mxagar/tool_guides/git/git_teams_summary.md

 ![Fast-Forward Merge](./assets/fast_forward_merge.png)

-The Fast-Forward Merge is cleaner than the 3-Way Merge, but it has a drawback: we don't preserve in the history that we branched and merged; to prevent that, i.e., if we want to have a clear history of what happened, we can use the `--no-ff` flag: that way the default editor is opened to write a commit message.
+The Fast-Forward Merge is cleaner than the 3-Way Merge, but it has a drawback: we don't preserve in the history that we branched and merged, i.e., our history seems to be linear; to prevent that, i.e., if we want to have a clear history of what happened, we can use the `--no-ff` flag: that way the default editor is opened to write a commit message.

 ```bash
 git checkout main